 Making the decision to euthanise can be very stressful and is understandably, a very emotional time for an equine owner.
-By planning in advance and knowing your preferred method, the location and what will happen with the equine afterwards can ensure that a highly emotional and distressing time is made somewhat less difficult.
+By equine euthanised is a leave owners distressed planning in advance and knowing your preferred method, the location and what will happen with the equine afterwards can ensure that a highly emotional and distressing time is made somewhat less difficult.
 Sharing this plan with your livery manager, or those looking after your equine if you're on holiday can help if the situation arrives whilst you're away.